isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-december.md

 ______________

-## <a name="reminder-perpetual-software-in-the-cloud-solution-provider-csp-program-broadly-available-from-january-2021"></a><a name="7"></a>Herinnering: Permanente software in het Cloud Solution Provider (CSP)-programma is algemeen beschikbaar vanaf januari 2021
+## <a name="reminder-perpetual-software-in-the-cloud-solution-provider-csp-program-broadly-available-from-january-2021"></a><a name="7"></a>Herinnering: Doorlopende software in het Cloud Solution Provider (CSP)-programma is algemeen beschikbaar vanaf januari 2021

 ### <a name="categories"></a>Categorieën